-The management has performed an impairment assessment on the recoverability of financial assets.
+Management has performed an impairment assessment on the recoverability of financial assets.
 Following its assessment, loans and investments in the project Maple Leaf have been fully impaired in 2019.
-As of 31 December 2020, it resulted in a reversal of kCHF 197 net of FX impact (2019: expense of kCHF 7'404).
+As of 31 December 2021, it resulted in an additional expense of kCHF 516 (2020: reversal of kCHF 197 net of FX impact).

-For investments in subsidiaries and associates and their related loans, prior years impairment for an aggregate net amount of kCHF 4'572 have been reversed in 2020 (2019: kCHF 9'685).
+For investments in subsidiaries and associates and their related loans, an additional impairment for an aggregate net amount of kCHF 9'481 has been booked in 2021 (2020: reversal for kCHF 4'572).